 The design and construction stage in these manuals covers everything from project concept to energisation.
 A project generally starts by developing an early concept for your project.
-This will need to be done with regard to the latest government policy in relation to offshore wind and the potential timing of your project.
-Significant changes have occurred in offshore wind policy in recent times, with the government opting for a 'Plan-led' approach to offshore wind development.
-This is where the government effectively decides where future projects will be located.
+This will need to be done with regard to the latest government policy in relation to offshore renewable energy and the potential timing of your project.
+Significant changes have occurred in recent times in offshore renewable energy policy, with the government opting for a 'Plan-led' approach to development of renewable projects.
 This will be done through the publishing of Designated Maritime Area Plans (DMAPs) for particular maritime areas where new projects may be developed.
-This replaces of the 'developer-led' approach which was the norm until March 2023 whereby the developer proposed where they would like to pursue a project.
+This replaces of the 'developer-led' approach which was the norm until March 2023 where the developer proposed where they would like to pursue a project.